 Prostate Screening Choices

-Prostate cancer is one of the most common cancers in the US.
+is one of the most common cancers in the United States.
 It is a cancer of the prostate gland, which is only found in men.
 This gland sits below the bladder.
 In most cases, men with prostate cancer are over 65 years of age, but it can occur in younger men.

-Screening guidelines were recently changed.
 The United States Preventive Services Task Force (USPSTF) and the American Academy of Family Physicians (AAFP) do not recommend PSA tests to screen for prostate cancer in men of any age.
 Other organizations, such as the American Urological Association, recommend that it be a decision a man can make after discussing the risks and benefits with his doctor.
-These changes led to controversy, especially since the PSA test was widely used to screen for cancer.
+The changes made to screening guidelines in 2012 led to controversy, especially since the PSA test was widely used to screen for cancer.
 Take the approach that you feel most comfortable with.
 It is important to know your history, your family's history, your risk, and your comfort level.

 PSA may also be checked in people who have already been diagnosed with cancer.
 PSA may be used to check the progress of cancer or to evaluate treatment.